Hype by Joe Hayes

 The journey from the Bronx to Berlin has been a process as Joe partnered with PremArts to participate in a summer residency – turning the gallery into an open working artist studio.
 He landed in Berlin on June 6th with nothing but his paint brushes, passion and ideas.

 Almost two months into his residency he has produced a truly powerful body of work that is alive with spirit.
 His latest subject, HYPE, is something close to his heart as Joe is a product of the NYC underground scene and has seen how the idea of fame and power has shifted the focus of the young creatives.
 With this exhibit Joe discusses how “hype” has affected culture both positively and negatively.

-We live in a time of enormous and rapid change, a time that needs the wild thinking and making of artists.
-We live in a time inundated by images: pictures, language, videos, stories, bodies.
-Majority of these images are made for one reason: to get you to buy something.
-Artists are responsible for that tiny sliver of images that can be made for every other possible reason: cultural, spiritual, political, emotional.
-Art and entertainment do different things – entertainment distracts our attention and art focuses it and highlights/questions it.
+HYPE reflects on the fact that we live in a time of rapid change where we need the wild thinking and making of artists.
+Images of pictures, language, videos, stories, and bodies inundate us daily.
+Artists are responsible for that sliver of images that are made only for cultural, spiritual, political, and emotional rather than commercial reasons – art and entertainment do different things: entertainment distracts our attention and art focuses, highlights, and questions it.

-HYPE address youth and media culture.
-The overwhelming need to be popular on social media, to “be cool” and to buy the trendiest clothing has a serious impact on youth and taken commercialism to a new height.
+HYPE will address youth and media culture.
+The overwhelming need to be popular on social media, to “be cool” and buy the trendiest clothing has a serious impact on youth and taken commercialism into new realms.
 Hypebeasts are people who obsess about the latest brand or trend in fashion, and will do whatever it takes to obtain that desired hype.
 However, not everyone that wears these brands are hypebeasts.
 HYPE addresses the impact of this trend on youth culture, while hyperbolizing the fine line between being a slave to the brand and the brand abusing hype-culture.